 Your Information.
 Your Rights.
 Our Responsibilities.

-If you are a Sera Prognostics patient (one of our tests has been ordered for you), then this notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-This notice applies to Sera Prognostics, its patients for whom tests have been ordered, and all its tests.
+If you are a Sera Prognostics patient (one or more of our tests or services has been ordered by or for you), then this notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This notice applies to Sera Prognostics, its patients for whom tests or services have been ordered, and all its tests and services.
 Please review it carefully.

 You have the right to: